 Here’s what happened to the participants as a result[*]:

-- There was a significant reduction in their cholesterol ratio (remember, a higher ratio increases your risk for heart disease)
+- Their LDL to HDL cholesterol ratio reduced significantly, which is good news since a higher ratio increases your risk for heart disease

 - Collagen prevented and treated the buildup of plaque in their arteries

 Plaque buildup is what clogs your arteries, preventing blood from flowing to other organs.
 Collagen may help prevent this buildup in your blood vessels, protecting against heart attack and stroke[*]

 Irritable bowel syndrome (or IBS) and leaky gut syndrome are two painful conditions in which the digestive tract and stomach lining become inflamed and irritated.

 Nutrients and toxic substances “leak” back into the bloodstream instead of being processed out.
 Stress, poor diet, prescription medications, too much alcohol, and a sedentary lifestyle may contribute to these gastrointestinal disorders[*].

 This negatively impacts your digestive health, causing uncomfortable side effects like bloating, fatigue, upset stomach, diarrhea, constipation, and malnutrition.
 Rather than being absorbed, vitamins and minerals pass right through your system.